MLopezJ/LwM2M-device-simulator/README.md

 # LwM2M Device Simulator

 This is a LwM2M Client who pretends to emulate the behavior of a Thingy:91 with nRF Asset Tracker firmware and connect with a LwM2M Server.
+The main propose of this proyect is to facilitate the testing process of [LwM2M Asset Tracker](https://github.com/MLopezJ/LwM2M-Asset-Tracker)

 ## 1 - About LwM2M
 > notes from https://www.avsystem.com/crashcourse/lwm2m/ .
 First documented here: https://github.com/MLopezJ/trace-anjay/issues/5